Aerospace & Defense Visa Sponsorship Jobs in Arkansas

 Which aerospace & defense companies sponsor visas in Arkansas?

 Major sponsors include Lockheed Martin's Camden facility manufacturing Hellfire missiles, General Dynamics in Little Rock focusing on defense electronics, and Aerojet Rocketdyne with operations statewide.
-BAE Systems, Raytheon contractors, and smaller defense suppliers near Little Rock Air Force Base also sponsor H-1B and other work visas for engineers and technical specialists.
+BAE Systems, Raytheon contractors, and smaller defense suppliers near Little Rock Air Force Base also sponsor H-1B visa and other work visas for engineers and technical specialists.

 Which visa types are most common for aerospace & defense roles in Arkansas?